How to Read Body Language and Identify Deception

 Even the skilled Secret Service Agent can be misled.
 Understanding body language is critical for officer safety.
 There is more to body language than movement.
 Behavioral studies indicate that individuals establish a personal space circumference, which may change depending on the type of message they are sending and their goal.
 We establish a comfortable distance for personal interaction and nonverbal (unconsciously) define this as our perimeter.
 Personal distance is just as much a part of non-verbal communication as a smile or a frown.

-Facial Indicators to help you read body language.
+The following indicators will help you read body language.
 Here are a few obvious facial signals:

 • nostril flare (may signal arousal or anger)